OpenCollarTeam/opencollarteam.github.io/docs/Settings.md

 ## Themes

 Here you can change the textures and appearance of your collar.
+There are two notecards that save texture and color changes to allow customizing your collar by menu.  .Themes is used for traditional multiprim collars and .meshthemes is used for single prim collars with mapped textures.
+Here are the parameters for .meshthemes:  face/texture/color/alpha/shine/bump/glow.